Dudley Skelton

-Lieutenant-General Dudley Sheridan Skelton, (8 August 1878 - 2 March 1962) was a British Army officer, author and physician.
+Major-General Dudley Sheridan Skelton, (8 August 1878 - 2 March 1962) was a British Army officer, author and physician.

 Skelton was educated at Bloxham School.
-He commissioned into the British Army as a lieutenant on probation in the Royal Army Medical Corps on 1 September 1902.
-Skelton served in the First World War in the Royal Artillery, and was awarded the Distinguished Service Order and the Military Cross.
-He was promoted to Brevet Lieutenant Colonel in August 1917, and transferred to the Royal Army Medical Corps.
+He commissioned into the British Army as a probationary lieutenant in the Royal Army Medical Corps on 1 September 1902.
+Skelton served in the First World War and was awarded the Distinguished Service Order.
+He was promoted to brevet lieutenant-colonel in August 1917.
 He was promoted to colonel in 1930.
 In 1935 he became Honorary Surgeon to George V. He was invested as a Companion of the Order of the Bath in the 1936 Birthday Honours, while serving as Deputy Director of Medical Services, Southern Command, India.
-He retired as a Lieutenant-General on 13 October 1937.
+He retired as a major-general on 13 October 1937.

 Skelton was a descendant of the playwright Richard Brinsley Sheridan.
 His niece was the writer Barbara Skelton.